-Have DVDs handy to keep yourself, and anyone taking care of you, entertained.
-Box sets of your favourite TV shows are ideal.
+Have videos handy to keep yourself, and anyone taking care of you, entertained.
+TV shows are ideal.
 When you're recovering and on heavy-duty pain medication, you're not likely to have the attention span for a two-hour film, but a 20-minute TV episode is perfect.

 Get a loaf of bread and eat a slice every time you take a pain pill, even if you're not hungry or you just ate something else.
 The bread will help reduce or even eliminate nausea from the pain medication.